ionicstraw/if-this-whole-thing-is-what-u-want_then-its-what-i-want_i-will-keep-waiting-for-you-im-stubborn/README.md

 [omg this is so adorable](https://www.tiktok.com/@by.imanx/video/7543728900170321207)

-i remember how confident you were in me, in april 2017, and that's what i keep going back to, thats what i remember
+i remember how confident you were in me and about me, in april 2017, and that's what i keep going back to, thats what i remember